 In the 1960s, my father Tony spent over three years travelling around the world with his best friend Colin.
 Two quintessentially British young men, they set off seeking adventure, and they found it, all over the world.

-They had innumerable scrapes and adventures as they worked (and sometimes blagged) their way across the continents, all chronicled in Tony’s funny, detailed and atmospheric letters, sent home to his family in Bristol.
+They had innumerable scrapes and adventures, all chronicled in Tony’s funny, detailed and atmospheric letters, sent home to his family in Bristol.

-These are letters from a time before the tourist trail became a well-beaten path from one youth hostel to the next, and before routes were all meticulously pre-planned online.
+These are letters from a time before the tourist trail was a well-beaten path from one youth hostel to the next, and before trips were all meticulously pre-planned online.

 They paint fascinating pictures of the 1960s in all corners of the globe, and offer glimpses of local cultures which were not yet consumed by today’s worldwide homogeneity.